coleifer/peewee/docs/peewee/query_library.rst

    for row in query:
        print(row.memid, row.firstname, row.surname)

-Produce a upward recommendation chain for any member
+Produce an upward recommendation chain for any member
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Produce a CTE that can return the upward recommendation chain for any member.